kilasuelika/DataFrameCpp/README.md

 ##### Pass a template functor with unique return type

 Consider a `to_string()` that can accept multiple type inputs and a known unique return type.
-Here you must pass a template functor as a template argument.
-You can specify a list of target argument types.
+Then you can pass a template functor as a template argument and specify a list of target argument types to convert specific type of columns to string.

 ```cpp
 template <typename T> struct to_string_functor {